 I was introduced to Nonviolent Communication in 2017 by my dear friend Johanna Annahoj as a tool for dealing with internal and external conflict.
 My heart was holding both mourning and joy in that period.
 I was going through what felt like a very painful separation.
 I had heard of NVC before then but it wasn't until that conversation with my friend that it seemed like it could be directly and personally relevant to me.
-I could see walls rising as thick insurmountable boundaries between people I cared about, in the face of pain and incompatible needs and strategies, where there had once been friendship and connection.
+I could see walls rising as thick insurmountable boundaries between people I cared about, in the face of pain and incompatible strategies, where there had once been friendship and connection.
 I felt powerless to preserve the sense of connection among us, that common ground of shared human experience.
 I did not have the tools to cope with our mutating relations.
 And then, thanks to Johanna, I was inspired to google Marshall Rosenberg and stumbled upon the video of his San Francisco seminar (Here is the link: https://youtu.be/NH1MKAdxUpQ).
-I became enchanted with the world of Nonviolent Communication - or, by the name that I prefer, Compassionate Communication, and I began to feel hopeful that another relational world was possible - one that was not black and white but that allowed for all the colours of the rainbow and the coexistence of different truths - but aware that it would require a conscious paradigm shift to unlearn the norms that have been inculcated in us and go back to doing what Rosenberg claims we already know how to do... to connect in a way that makes natural giving possible.
+I became enchanted with the world of Nonviolent Communication - or, by the name that I prefer, Compassionate Communication, and I began to feel hopeful that another relational paradigm was possible - one that was not based on black and white, right and wrong, good and bad - but rather, one that allowed for all the colours of the rainbow and the coexistence of personal truths - aware that it would require a conscious paradigm shift to unlearn the norms that have been inculcated in us and go back to doing what Rosenberg claims we already know how to do... to connect in a way that makes natural giving possible.

 English translation: “Thank you for the love, the passion, the energy, and the time you dedicated to us today, which resonate in the universe, touching even those who were not present here today.”

 1-on-1 Empathy Sessions